Triangular decomposition of character varieties: Poisson structure

-Note that Proposition \ref{goldman_formula} is equivalent to Theorem \ref{theorem3}.
-Since the intersection form only depends on the choice of orientation of the boundary arcs and the holonomy functions generate the algebra of regular functions, Proposition \ref{goldman_formula} implies that the Poisson structure is independent of the triangulation and of the orientation of its inner edges.
+Theorem \ref{goldman_formula} is just a reformulation of Theorem \ref{theorem3}.
+Since the intersection form only depends on the choice of orientation of the boundary arcs and the holonomy functions generate the algebra of regular functions,Theorem \ref{goldman_formula} implies that the Poisson structure is independent of the triangulation and of the orientation of its inner edges.